LArchCS/N-Gram-Plagiarism-Detector/README.md

 java plagiarismDetector/test/Tests
 ```

-If run the test files, 15 True will be displayed indicating the 15 test cases.
+If run `Tests.java`, 15 True will be displayed indicating the 15 test cases.
-If run the main file, you will see:
+If run `PlagiarismDetector.java`, you will see:
 ```
 Welcome to Plagiarism Detector!